History Of Rolling Papers

 THE HISTORY OF RAW

 This may seem long, but there is no other way to tell this story.
-After reading it, you’ll know a lot about rolling papers.
+Click the tabs above to learn more about the history of rolling papers, which in turn influenced the creation of RAW.
 Our hope is the next time you light one up, you’ll think of the history and enjoy each puff a little bit more than before.

 Tobacco was first discovered by Europeans via Christopher Columbus.
 Columbus received dried tobacco leaves as gifts when he landed in what is now the Caribbean.
 Two of his crew are credited with first observing smoking when they were exploring what is now Cuba.
 The natives taught them how to smoke, and one of the crew members, Rodrigo de Jerez, took the habit home to Europe.
 In fact, his neighbors were so frightened by seeing smoke coming out of his nose and mouth that they notified the local Inquisition.
 Jerez was jailed for 7 years (and you thought smokers had it tough nowadays)!
 By the time Jerez was finally released, smoking had become all the rage in Spain.